ucsb-cs148/w25/_project/rules.md

 sufficient C++ programming knowlege to be an effective team member if the project is mostly written in that language.

-CMPSC 56 is another required course for CS majors, many students have or are gaining experience with the Java programming language and related libraries.
+CMPSC 156 is a similar project-oriented course for CS majors, many students have or are gaining experience with the Java programming language and related libraries.
 If all of your team members are comfortable with Java, that's an acceptable choice.